5310/duotone-bright-sea-syntax/README.md

 # DuoTone Bright Sea

 A brighter variant of the original [DuoTone Dark Sea](https://atom.io/themes/duotone-dark-sea-syntax) theme for Atom.
+Integrates nicely with the One [Light](https://github.com/atom/one-light-ui) or [Dark](https://github.com/atom/one-dark-ui) UI themes.

 Very little of this repository has been altered from the origin: [simurai/duotone-light-syntax](https://github.com/simurai/duotone-light-syntax)